 Land price is another influential factor in modeling urban development.
-Figure 5-d shows the economic value of urban parcels, classified into four categories from 0 to 1. factor, with high-density areas featuring small parcels suitable for taller buildings.
+Figure 5-d shows the economic value of urban parcels, classified into four categories from 0 to 1.
+Parcels in the eastern section, indicated by darker colors, have a higher economic value. factor, with high-density areas featuring small parcels suitable for taller buildings.
 The height of adjacent buildings also impacts the height of construction sites.